Dreamlone/SSGP-toolbox/README.md

  - Gapfiller class
  - Discretizator class
  - Several preparators: for Sentinel 3 LST data; for MODIS LST products; for MODIS NDVI based on reflectance product.
+ - Algorithm for identifying cloud-shaded pixels in temperature field

  By the way, you can prepare any data by yourself, it must be in binary numpy matrices format (.npy) and organized in several directories, as shown in docs.